 10. Thank You Slide

-This slide is where you show appreciation to your audience for their time and attention and the colleagues who helped you make the presentation a success.
+I want to thank my audience for their time and attention, and my colleagues who helped make this presentation successful.

-These are the most important slides that should be included in your presentation.
-However, depending on the topic of your presentation, you might need to include other slides such as:
+These are the most important slides that should be in your presentation.
+Depending on your topic, you might need to add other slides like: